elisecode247/Basic-Front-End-Project/README.md

 3. Open up the Terminal* and ```cd``` into the folder
 4. In the Terminal, enter: ```npm install```.
 5. In the Terminal, enter: ```npm start```.
-6. Open up your code editor and begin coding!
+6. Open up your code editor and begin coding.
+Every time you save your file, your browser refreshes, just like CodePen.

 *For Windows users, it's called "Command Prompt".